baomidou/mybatis-plus-doc/src/content/docs/en/guides/batch-operation.md

 ```
 ### SQL LOAD csv

-> For higher performance requirements when importing tables, you can use the `SQL LOAD csv` approach.
+> If you have higher performance requirements for importing tables, you can use the `SQL LOAD csv` approach.
 Below is an example for `MySQL`:

 ```sql
 LOAD DATA INFILE '/path/to/your/file.csv'